-Atascadero Zoo welcomes Giant Anteater
+Atascadero Zoo welcomes Giant Anteater in retirement

 –The City of Atascadero and the Charles Paddock Zoo are pleased to announce a new resident to the public this weekend.
 Amber, a Giant Anteater, went on display Saturday, Aug.
 19, 2017.
 The new Anteater is an older animal who needed a home without other anteaters, so she has moved to the central coast for her retirement.